suyeonson/docs/src/partials/_setup.md

 **`project`**

-Every Simpla project has an API key associated to it.
+Every Simpla project has an API key associated with it.
 Simpla can't fetch or save data without a valid project key defined.

 **`elements`**